DreamyWanderer/Final_Lab/README.md

-# Parallel Computation Course Repository - HCMUS-VNUHCM
+# Final Project - [Course] Big Data in Use

-## Inforation
+## Information

-- Student: Nguyễn Thế Hoàng (20120090)
+- Name project: **Fake News Detection in Big Data Scenario**
+- Group: Allin
-- Instructor:
+- Instructor: PhD.
+Nguyễn Ngọc Thảo
 - Department: Computer Science

 ## About repository

-This repository contains tasks description, source code and other related documents for this course.
-It includes:
+This repository contains propsal, tasks, descriptions, source code and other related resources for this course.

-- x laboratories
-- 1 final project

-### System requirement
+## System requirement

-Without further notices, every projects/labs. in this repository is self-contained, excep we may need:

-- CUDA and related NVIDIA drivers installed on local system.
+N/A

+## Development Guideline

+### Github Commit Message

+Try to follow [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) and choose type of commits from [here](https://www.conventionalcommits.org/en/v1.0.0/) when you do a commit.
+This will help set up the standard and is more easy to follow the repository.

+### Misc

+I suggest you install CoPilot of Github (Mircrosoft) for quicker coding in some cubersome, tedious or boring tasks.